Tel/ WhatsApp: 786-266-5790

 Upon graduating from law school, Stephanie practiced law in New York for several years defending pharmaceutical and insurance companies.
 Although she found the work challenging and interesting, she felt her true calling was rooted in helping others.
 This prompted her involvement in a pro bono case in New York assisting Salvadorian nationals seeking political asylum.
 After moving back to her hometown Miami, she continued to pursue this passion and practiced immigration law at a prestigious Miami law firm assisting clients with a range of legal services like family based petitions, humanitarian deferred actions, asylums, U-Visas, and Cuban Adjustments.
 Stephanie continues to work diligently to aid immigrants in pursuing their dream in this land of opportunity.

-Family-based immigration lets U.S. citizens and lawful permanent residents bring immediate relatives and extended family members (preference system) to the United States through a sponsor system.
+One of the most popular US immigration methods, family-based immigration lets U.S. citizens and lawful permanent residents bring immediate relatives and extended family members (preference system) to the United States through a sponsor system.
 The requirements vary based on the sponsor's status in the eyes of the U.S. government (resident versus American citizen) as well as their relationship with the relative they wish to bring into the country.

 Immediate relative petitions include U.S. citizens petitioning for spouses, U.S. citizens petitioning for unmarried children under the age of 21, and U.S. citizens who are over the age of 21 petitioning for their parents.